JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 ### Add tests for your common code

 Let's test the common code.
-But before you can do this, it's necessary to create a source set for common tests, which has the [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API library as a dependency.
+Before you can do this, it's necessary to create a source set for common tests, which has the [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API library as a dependency.

 1. Navigate to the `build.gradle.kts` file in the `shared` folder.
 You'll see that there's already a source set for